Paulo-Dandrea/next-blog/README.md

 Users should be able to:

-- See blog's featured posts cards at /home
+- See blog's featured post cards at /home
 - All posts sorted by date at /posts
 - See marked down post detail at /posts/:post
 - Send messages at /contact